mullenlucas/mullenlucas/README.md

-### Hi there 👋, I'm Lucas
+## Hi there 👋, I'm Lucas
-### I'm an academic bioinformatic and full-stack developer :soon: :nerd_face:
+### I'm an academic bioinformatic
+- 📚 Bioinformatics degree
+- :man_scientist: Worked as a software developer in health institutions with Python and R

 ### currently based in Buenos Aires, Argentina

 <br>

-## I'm a Full-Stack Developer in progress :soon: 	:nerd_face:
+### I'm a Full-Stack Developer in progress :soon:
 - 👨‍💻 Currently a student at Microvese :purple_heart:
-- 📚 I’m learning everything about Frontend and Backend technologies like HTML/CSS, JavaScript, Bootstrap, Webpack and others.
+- 📚 Learning in detail everything on HTML/CSS, Javascript, Bootstrap, Webpack and much more
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Permanently learning new technologies

 ## Languages and Tools 🛠